tmn/tmn.io/articles/2015-11-22-making-mobile-apps-using-Fuse.md

 In order to start exploring Fuse all you need is to download and install the tool itself from [fusetools.com](https://fusetools.com/).
 Their site is also the best reference for learning Fuse.

-The Fuse team provides great tutorial videos for you to get started with creating awesome apps.
-Some bits are less documented in the documentation, but you'll get an idea of what it can do.
-And there is enough information to get around.
-Fuse also has a growing community.
-And the whole team is actively answering questions you might have :-)
+The Fuse team provides great tutorial videos for you to get started.
+Some bits are less documented in the documentation, but enough to get around, and you'll get an idea of what it's capable of doing.
+Fuse also has a growing community, and the whole team is actively answering questions you might have :-)